 In partnership with the Autodesk Research Digital Environment program, Jeff leads IHMC participation in the Advanced Technologies for Life-Cycle Management of Sustainable Building Performance initiative and is a member of the Parametric Human Consortium.
 He has participated in NASA Blue Sky Study Groups for the “Human-Centered Vision of Mars Exploration” and for the “Small Pressurized Rover,” (later called the "Lunar Electric Rover"), as well as the AFRL Blue Sky study on “Improving Understanding of Complex Information.”

 Jeff and his wife Kathleen are the parents of four children and seven grandchildren.
 He is a former bishop in the Church of Jesus Christ of Latter-day Saints, and currently serves as a counselor in the Pensacola stake presidency ( http://mormon.org/me/2951/ http://mormonscholarstestify.org/762/jeffrey-m-bradshaw ).
-Among other publications on religious topics, Jeff has written a highly-acclaimed scholarly commentary on the first chapters of Genesis entitled In God’s Image and Likeness (http://www.templethemes.net/publications.php ).
-He is a member of the executive board for the Interpreter Foundation ( http://mormoninterpreter.com ).
+Among other publications on temples and the ancient Near East, Jeff has written two volumes to date for a highly-acclaimed scholarly commentary series on the book of Genesis entitled In God’s Image and Likeness (http://www.templethemes.net/publications.php ).
+He is a vice president for The Interpreter Foundation ( http://mormoninterpreter.com ) and a member of the Advisory Board for the Academy for Temple Studies ( http://www.templestudies.org/home/ ).